If you are an affiliate marketer looking to learn how to write a product review (so effective, it gets sales, not just clicks) then look no further.

 People often buy the right solution at the right time for needs or wants they think they have.

-That’s why pre-selling your affiliate product recommendation is key, so NEVER tell someone about a product until you talk about their problem, and lead to the ideal solution…
+That’s why pre-selling your affiliate product recommendation is key, so NEVER tell someone about a product until you’ve talked about their problem, and then lead them to the ideal solution…

 A link or a banner ad cannot tell the (whole) story.
-These two methods are similar to spam, or cold-calling, as inefficient and time-wasters as when trying to sell a car to a stranger on the street.
+These two methods are similar to spam, or cold-calling, as ineffective and a waste of time as when trying to sell a car to a stranger on the street.

-Don’t understand me wrong: your car might be the hottest driving machine in town, just that a stranger will refuse your (irresistible) offer because she doesn’t know you, she doesn’t like you… hmm, I guess she doesn’t even trust you!
+Don’t understand me wrong: your car might be the hottest driving machine in town, just that a stranger will refuse your (irresistible) offer because they don’t know you, they doesn’t like you… hmm, I guess they don’t even trust you!

-How can she?
-Did you spend time with her?
-Did you tell her your story?
-Did she know why you’re selling the car, why to her and why today?
+How can they?
+Did you spend time with them?
+Did you tell them your story?
+Did they know why you’re selling the car, why to them and why today?
 No. Because this takes time and we don’t want to waste time, we want to make money… bad approach.

 It’s all about THEM and YOU… not just you!